 Looking to develop your writing skills and become a more confident writer?

-Our Writing Assistance program offers BU undergraduates, graduate students, faculty, staff, and alumni a supportive environment to develop and polish
+Our Writing Assistance program offers BU undergraduates and graduate students a supportive environment to develop and polish

 their written communication skills.
 During a Writing Assistance appointment, you will receive holistic guidance to support your growth as a writer!

 Our Writing Fellows can provide valuable guidance at all stages of the writing process: from brainstorming and outlining, to drafting, formatting citations, revising, and more.
 Additionally, our Writing Fellows can provide you with targeted feedback for building an effective argument, refining style and voice, integrating evidence and quotations, and navigating feedback.
 They can also share effective techniques for self-editing and proofreading.

 - Students who are working on any stage of a written assignment: brainstorming, drafting, or

 For limited review